garetroy/TeamBuilder2.0/config/README.md

 **Note**: You will see the word "Filter" arrise throughout this documentation,
     and thus it is important to understand how we are defining this word.
-A Filter, in our context, is a module which compares two students and procues a score representing the compatibility of two students within a group.
+A Filter, in our context, is a module which compares two students and produces a score representing the compatibility of two students within a group.